Bouvet-deler/kubernetes-workshop/README.md

 - Update the file `manifest/namespace.yaml` with a unique name
 - Deploy the namespace by running: `kubectl apply -f namespace.yaml`

-## Oppgave 2
+## Task 1

 ### Build and push image to registry

+ - Navigate to `aspnetapp\aspnetapp\Program.cs` and update line 24 to something unique
+ - Build the Dockerfile in `aspnetapp`
+ - Choose a prefix so that all of your images get a unique name and run:

+`az acr build --image <uri-prefix>/aspnet:v1 --registry workshopacrsqr2klsnuxgxa --file Dockerfile .`

+### Update task-1.yaml

+ - Update namespace to your own
+ - In `Pod` definition at `spec.containers[0].image` update to the correct uri for your image
+ - In `Ingress` definition at `spec.rules[0].http.paths[0].path` set the base path chosen in `Program.cs`

+### Deploy in Kubernetes

+ - Run:

+`kubectl apply -f task-1.yaml`

+### Check that the service in available

+ - Find the IP address using k9s: `:ingress`
+ - Navigate to `ip-adresse/subdirectory` in the browser

+## Task 2

+### Build and push image to registry

+ - Navigate to `frontend\svelte.config.js` and update line 16 to a path where you will host the frontend
+ - Build the frontend image

-`az acr build --image <uri-prefix>/database:v1 --registry mycontainerregistry008 --file Dockerfile .`
+`az acr build --image <uri-prefix>/<name>:version --registry workshopacrsqr2klsnuxgxa --file Dockerfile .`

+### Update frontend.yaml with your own:

+ - namespace
+ - subdirectory (base path)
+ - image prefix and name

-## Deploy app to Kubernetes
+### Deploy the frontend to Kubernetes

-`kubectl apply -f postgres-deployment.yaml`
+`kubectl apply -f frontend.yaml`